viamrobotics/docs/docs/services/frame-system.md

 When writing a driver for a particular piece of hardware that implements one of these components, you must create its accompanying **Model JSON** file.

 {{% alert title="Note" color="note" %}}
-There is currently (15 Sept 2022) no user interface in the Viam App (<a href="https://app.viam.com">https://app.viam.com</a>) by which to create these files.
+There is currently (15 Sept 2022) no user interface in the Viam app (<a href="https://app.viam.com">https://app.viam.com</a>) by which to create these files.
 {{% /alert %}}

 Furthermore, only our Go implementation supports creation of custom **Model JSON** files (15 Sept 2022) as a way if ingesting kinematic parameters is provided in our Go repository.
 Native support for specifying kinematic parameters of arms is not yet supported in the Python SDK."